Traditional Thai Medicine and Thai Massage | Concepts and Philosophy

 eBook - Sib Sen Energy Lines

-Citta (a Thai word), is usually translated as mind/heart, and is understood to be the entire non-physical human being — all of our thoughts, emotions, and spirit that makes up our inner lives, or our inner self.
-Rooted in Buddhism, which does not recognize the existence of a soul, Thai philosophy states that the Citta is part of our entire being, not a separate entity, but “tied” to the Physical Body.
+Citta (a Sanskrit, Pali, and Thai word), is usually translated as mind-heart, and is understood to be the entire non-physical human being — all of our thoughts, emotions, and spirit that makes up our inner lives, or our inner self.
+Being rooted in Buddhism, which does not recognize the existence of a soul, Thai philosophy states that the Citta is part of our entire being, not a separate entity, but “tied” to the Physical Body.

-And Energy, in the Thai system, holds (or connects) Citta and Body together.
-Energy (Life Energy or Prana) is believed to be absorbed by the air we breathe and the food we digest.
-Like the Chinese idea of Qi (or Chi) and the Indian concept of Prana, this energy is an intangible flow that runs through the body via specific channels called Nadis or Sen Energy Lines.
+Like the Chinese idea of Qi (or Chi) and the Indian concept of Prana, this Life Force Energy is an intangible flow that runs through the body via specific Energy Channels called Nadis, Meridians, or Sen Energy Lines.

 Four Elements

-Another important concept in Traditional Thai Medicine is the idea that the human body functions through the interaction of four fundamental body elements: earth, water, wind and fire.
-Actually, each element refers to the qualities or properties of a body substance, where substances are, for instance, organs, cell tissue, processes, functions, and so on.
+Another important concept in TTM is the idea that the human body functions through the interaction of Four Body Elements: earth, water, wind and fire.
+Actually, each element refers to the qualities or properties of a body substance, where substances are, for instance, organs, cell tissue, psychological and physiological processes and functions, and so on.

 eBook - Thai Healing Arts Reference Book